mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/workflow-elements/multi-user-task.md

 {{% /alert %}}

 {{% alert color="info" %}}
 The completion rule is evaluated after each user selects an outcome.
-Therefore， it is possible that a multi-user task completes with a final outcome before all required users have completed their task.
-For example, When 5 users need to review a contract (`Approve`, `Reject`) and the first 2 users are not in agreement (one selects `Approve` and the other one selects `Reject`), this multi-user task will be completed with the **Fallback outcome**.
+Therefore，it is possible that a multi-user task completes with a final outcome before all required users have completed their task.
+For example, when 5 users need to review a contract (`Approve`, `Reject`) and the first 2 users are not in agreement (one selects `Approve` and the other one selects `Reject`), this multi-user task will be completed with the **Fallback outcome**.
 The input from the other users will not change the final outcome anymore.
 The task will no longer appear in their inbox.
 {{% /alert %}}

 #### 2.4.2 Veto {#veto}